rojounooo/TryHackMe-CyberSecurity-101/03-windows-ad-fundamentals/Windows Fundamentals Part 1/notes.md

         - Music
         - Pictures

+    - Found at `C:/Users/Username

+- Users can be added to multiple groups
+- Different groups have different sets of permissions

 ### ⚙️ Task 7: User Account Control
 **Concepts Covered**:

+- Most home users are **local administrators**
+- **User Account Control** (**UAC**) introduced
+- First introduced in Windows Vista
+- Local admins won't be logged in with elevated permissions
+- A prompt will be given if an action requires higher-level permissions
+- Programs with a shield icon will require UAC to install
+- If no password is provided ,for some time, the UAC prompt will disappear

 ### ⚙️ Task 8: Settings and the Control Panel
 **Concepts Covered**:

+- Settings menu and Control Panel are used to make changed
+- Originally, Control Panel was the primary location but now Settings is used more often
+- Control panel is used for more complex actions like changing the network adapter options
+- search for setting you want to change using the start menu -

 ### ⚙️ Task 9: Task Manager
 **Concepts Covered**:

+- Provides information about the applications and processes currently running on the system
+- CPU and RAM usage also shown under Performance
+- Access by right clicking Task bar and selecting Task Manager
+- Access it by pressing `CTRL + Shift + Esc`

 ---